blockmason/dev-updates/README.md

-# daily-dev-updates
-Daily Development Updates from Blockmason
+# Daily Development Updates from Blockmason

+### November 22, 2017

+- Working APK for Lndr
+- Documentation for CP
+- Documentation for dapp stack
+- UCAC tutorial